ThoreKr/corona_kitchen/fermented/ginger_beer.md

 * More ginger than suggested
 * The tea was very spicy before fermentation
 * jar a bit too full, reduce by 100ml next time
+* Bottled on 2020-11-13
+* Not at all spicy
+* Taste wasn't great (overdone)
+* Lemon taste intersting, but in this case made it worse.